kumahq/kuma-website/docs/docs/dev/policies/traffic-trace.md

 ::::

 The `defaultBackend` property specifies the tracing backend to use if it's not explicitly specified in the `TrafficTrace` resource.

+The `splitService` property determines if Datadog service name should be split based on traffic direction and destination.
+For example, if you have a `backend` service that communicates with couple databases.
+When `splitService` is enabled instead of single service named `backend` you will get `backend_INBOUND`, `backend_OUTBOUND_db1`, `backend_OUTBOUND_db2` in Datadog.
+By default, this property is set to false.

 ## Add TrafficTrace resource